ADBeta/chASM/README.md

 Manipulation.
 This is ideal for projects that require high speed digital hardware
 control.

-Support for the low-sped MCUs (ATTiny series) -should- be baked in and is
+Support for the low-speed MCUs (ATTiny series) -should- be baked in and is
 intended to be used, Please let me know if this is not the case, and if you
 come across any other problems.